aws-samples/aws-secure-environment-accelerator/reference-artifacts/Add-ons/opensiem/README.md

 | openSearchVolumeSize            | This specifies the amount of storage (GB) provisioned for the data nodes.
 This impacts the amount of available storage for the Domain.
 Note there are [limits](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/limits.html) for EBS size for instance types.   |
 | openSearchConfiguration         | This is the file name of the SIEM search configuration.
 This file should reside in the _config_ folder.
 This json file mirrors the content found in the _SIEM on Amazon OpenSearch Service_ corresponding INI file.                                                                 |
 | maxmindLicense                  | This is the file name of the MaxMind license file.
 This file should reside in the _config_ folder.
 This is an optional configuration that enables IP to Geo which enables map visualizations.
 Leave blank ("") to skip the deployment of this functionality.                        |
+| siemVersion | This is a label used to identitfy the _SIEM on Amazon OpenSearch Service_ or your own version/configuration of the Lambdas.
+This applies an environment variable to the Lambdas and a change to this value will execute the lambdas on CDK deployment.

 ---